June 1st, 2018 | Rachel Parry

-If anything’s going to give you that Friday feeling it’s the awesome wedding of Russell and Kate that we’re sharing with you this afternoon.
+If anything’s going to give you that Friday feeling it’s the awesome wedding of Russell and Kate that we’re sharing with you this morning.

 All the weddings shared on our pages are special, but this one is extra special for not one, but two reasons.
 This beautiful and hilarious pair are some of mine and Andy’s best mates (see if you can spot us in the pics, Andy has somewhat of a lead role!) so we got to experience this super fun day first-hand.
 Furthermore, this weekend marks Russell and Kate’s first wedding anniversary, so we’re sending big love and congratulations their way by reliving their amazing celebrations.